SW-g16/sw/documentation/final-report.md

     numVoters = 12374
     numSimultaneousVoters = 68 # 23m/345k

-We're also collecting approximately 5 triples per voter
+The mining programs also collecting approximately 5 triples per voter

     voterdata = numVoters * 5 ~~100k

-This doesn't affect our scale of data very much, as we're already at ~23 million triples.
+This doesn't significantly affect the scale of data, as there are already around 23 million triples.

 ##### Scalability Issues?